Acarouany

 Acarouany is a village in the Mana commune of Saint-Laurent-du-Maroni in French Guiana.
-Acarouany was the location of leper colony between 1833 and 1979.
+Acarouany was the location of a leper colony between 1833 and 1979.
 From 1989 until 1992, it was the location of a Surinamese refugee camp.
 The village is located on the Acarouany River.

 Leper colony

 In 1828, the Ministry of the Navy and Colonies sent Sister Anne-Marie Javouhey to Mana to colonize the area.
 Lepers up to then had been treated on the Salvation Islands.
 In 1833, Sister Javouhe set out to create a leprosarium south of the village of Mana on the Acarouany River.
-At first the patients were housed in straw huts, the construction of a leprosarium with brick buildings took three years.
+At first the patients were housed in straw huts.
+The construction of a leprosarium with brick buildings took three years.

 Between 1882 and 1886, the leprosarium was directed by Paul-Louis Simond.
 After returning to France, he wrote his doctoral thesis Leprosy and its means of spread in French Guiana for which Simond was awarded the Godard Prize.
-Simond would later proof that the flea spread the bubonic plague.
+Simond would later prove that the flea spread the bubonic plague.

-In 1947, the leprosarium was modernized and renovated, however the Sisters still remained in charge.
+In 1947, the leprosarium was modernized and renovated.
+However, the Sisters still remained in charge.
 In 1979, the leprosarium was closed.